FullStack-HY/FullStack-Hy.github.io/src/content/7/en/part7b.md

 In [part 5](/en/part5/props_children_and_proptypes#references-to-components-with-ref) we used the [useImperativeHandle](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) hook which allows for components to provide their functions to other components.

-Within the last year many React libraries have begun to offer hook-based apis.
+Within the last couple of years many React libraries have begun to offer hook-based apis.
 [In part 6](/en/part6/flux_architecture_and_redux) we used the [useSelector](https://react-redux.js.org/api/hooks#useselector) and [useDispatch](https://react-redux.js.org/api/hooks#usedispatch) hooks from the react-redux library to share our redux-store and dispatch function to our components.
-Redux's hook-based api is a lot easier to use than its older, still available, [connect](/en/part6/connect) api.
+Redux's hook-based api is a lot easier to use than its older, still available, [connect](/en/part6/connect) API.

-The [React-router's](https://reacttraining.com/react-router/web/guides) api we introduced in the [previous part](/en/part7/react_router) is also partially [hook](https://reacttraining.com/react-router/web/api/Hooks)-based.
-Its hooks can be used to access url parameters and the history object, which allows for manipulating the browser url programmatically.
+The [React Router's](https://reacttraining.com/react-router/web/guides) api we introduced in the [previous part](/en/part7/react_router) is also partially [hook](https://reacttraining.com/react-router/web/api/Hooks)-based.
+Its hooks can be used to access url parameters and the _navigation_ object, which allows for manipulating the browser url programmatically.

 As mentioned in [part 1](/en/part1/a_more_complex_state_debugging_react_apps#rules-of-hooks), hooks are not normal functions, and when using those we have to adhere to certain [rules or limitations](https://reactjs.org/docs/hooks-rules.html).
 Let's recap the rules of using hooks, copied verbatim from the official React documentation: